Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Expect.md

 > **toBeEven**(): `any`

-Defined in: node\_modules/jest-extended/types/index.d.ts:209
+Defined in: node\_modules/jest-extended/types/index.d.ts:214

-Use `.toBeEven` when checking if a value is an even `Number`.
+Use `.toBeEven` when checking if a value is an even `Number` or `BigInt`.

 #### Returns